nhsengland/DataScience-ReusableCode/content/Forecasting1.md

 You can find the [code here](https://github.com/nhsx/Forecasting) - Forecasting_1

-There is a second Forecasting repo availble with more advanced techniques and a deeper exploration into univariate forecasting, available here....
+A second repo on forecasting is also availble with more advanced techniques and a deeper exploration into <a href="/DataScience/ReusableCode/Forecasting2">Univariate Forecasting</a>.

-You can find the [code here](https://github.com/nhsx/Time_Series_Forecasting_MS) - Forecasting_2

 RAP level: **Baseline**